Big Learning 2013: Advances in Algorithms and Data Management

 - Sameer Singh (UMass Amherst)

 This workshop will address algorithms, systems, and real-world problem domains related to large-scale machine learning (“Big Learning”).
-With active research spanning machine learning, databases, parallel and distributed systems, parallel architectures, programming languages and abstractions, and even the sciences, Big Learning has attracted intense interest.
+Big Learning has attracted intense interest, with active research spanning diverse fields.
+In particular, the machine learning and databases have taken distinct approaches by developing new algorithms and data management systems.
 This workshop will bring together experts across these diverse communities to discuss recent progress, share tools and software, identify pressing new challenges, and to exchange new ideas.
 Topics of interest include (but are not limited to):

 - Big Data: Methods for managing large, unstructured, and/or streaming data; cleaning, visualization, interactive platforms for data understanding and interpretation; sketching and summarization techniques; sources of large datasets.